lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 In the example below, the GPU field is disabled since the GPU provision mode of the Backend.AI server is set to "fractional".
-After setting the resources with the desired values, save it and check if the corresponding preset is displayed when creating the compute session.
-If you can only allocate resources less than the amount of resources defined in the preset, the corresponding preset would not be printed.
+After setting the resources with the desired values, save it and check if the corresponding preset is displayed when creating a compute session.
+If available resources are less than the amount of resources defined in the preset, the corresponding preset would not be shown.

 .. image:: modify_resource_preset_dialog.png
    :width: 350